lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

+Before I develop custom code, I establish some baselines by taking a random sample of 100 titles from each of my key corpora.
+I manually identify the original publication date of each title, and whether that title appears reprinted elsewhere in the corpus.

-I start with the simplest/dumbest way to identify a reprint: looking on its title page for the words “Xth edition.”
+As I expand to algorithmically examine the full corpora, I start with the simplest/dumbest way to identify a reprint: looking on its title page for the words “Xth edition.”

-If this method achieves an accuracy of 85%+ I won’t bother with trying to fuzzy-match titles?
+If this method achieves an accuracy of 85%+ (as determined by comparison to my random sample) I won’t bother with trying to fuzzy-match titles?

 Then next step is to identify which of these reprinted works are multi-reprints of the same work, which will require some kind of fuzzy title matching… unless it’s small enough for me to do manually (unlikely)